torchlard/Notes/Math/category.md

 `List[A], List[List[A]], List[List[List[A]]] ...`
 the results of these mapping are also Hask category, so it's endofunctor

+## dual
+for every category C you can create opposite category C_op
+- by doing all same thing but reversing all arrows

 ## monad
 monad in X is just monoid of endofunctors of X